interchainio/funding/README.md

 We often work with applicants to revise their proposed scope to ensure success and better meet the needs of the ecosystem.

+## Funding Formats

+Funding can take shape in one of three formats:
+ * **Service Agreement** - This is the most common format and includes clear deliverables-based payments.
+ * **Grants** - This format is used when deliverables are less clear or work is part of a larger ongoing process with potentially many stake holders.
+ * **Investment** - This is the least common format and occurs when there is exceptional alignment between a project and the Interchain Foundation's Mission and Vision.

 ## Funded Projects

 See a list of projects funded to date [here](projects/).